nikbearbrown/mba-management/chapters/05-diversity-in-organizations.md

 Evidence that psychological safety is not necessary for diverse teams to realize performance benefits would change this chapter substantially.
 Current research is strong that psychological safety is critical; contradictory evidence would reframe the diversity story.

+---

 ## Still puzzling

 Why visible female leadership in organizations doesn't eliminate bias against women in hiring and advancement.
-The research shows it helps—firms with female CEOs advance women faster than male-led firms.
+The research shows it helps — firms with female CEOs advance women faster than male-led firms.
 But the effect is not as large as identity-group theory predicts.
 Something about organizational systems persists even when the person at the top changes.

 ---

-## Tags
+## Exercises

-diversity, inclusion, employment discrimination, EEOC, psychological safety, organizational culture, representation, bias in hiring, cognitive diversity, Title VII
+### Warm-up: Seeing the layers

+1. **Classify the diversity type.** For each person below, identify which type of diversity applies — surface-level, deep-level, hidden, or some combination — and explain what management challenge each creates.
+   - A 54-year-old white man who is a closeted gay person.
+   - A Latina woman with chronic pain that isn't visible.
+   - A US-born engineer of Korean descent who identifies primarily as American-raised.

+2. **The law's limits.** Title VII prohibits race-based discrimination in hiring.
+The race-based wage gap still exists.
+Are the two facts in tension?
+Explain why the wage gap can persist in a firm that has never violated Title VII.

+3. **Harrison's finding.** Research shows that surface-level diversity effects fade over time while deep-level diversity effects persist.
+What does this predict about a team that looks diverse on paper but was hired for "cultural fit"?
+What would you expect to observe by year two?

+### Application: From data to decision

+4. **Audit design.** A tech firm has 12% women in engineering (industry average: 18%) and 8% women in leadership (industry average: 12%).
+A colleague says the leadership gap proves discrimination.
+You say it's more complicated.
+Walk through the alternative explanations and describe what data you would need to determine which is operating.

+5. **Hiring intervention.** A firm wants to reduce the resume-screening bias documented by Bertrand and Mullainathan.
+Propose two specific changes to the screening process — naming the exact bias mechanism each change interrupts, and the tradeoff each change introduces.
+No intervention is free; say what each costs.

+6. **Disclosure policy.** A manager wants more employees with disabilities to self-disclose so the firm can offer accommodations.
+She proposes a company-wide announcement encouraging disclosure.
+Using the research on hidden diversity and the ADA disclosure trap, explain why this might backfire — and propose an alternative that addresses the actual mechanism.

+### Synthesis: The conditional business case

+7. **Watson's crossover.** Diverse teams outperformed homogeneous teams by week 17 but underperformed in weeks 1 through 5.
+A manager reads this and concludes diverse teams are worth the early friction.
+A different manager reads it and concludes the cost is too high.
+What would each need to believe about their organization's context for their conclusion to be correct?
+What is the one condition that most determines which manager is right?

+8. **The conference room, fixed.** Return to the opening scenario.
+You are brought in as a consultant.
+The firm wants to realize the performance benefits of its diverse team.
+Design three specific structural changes to how that meeting runs — not culture statements, not values commitments, but changes to the mechanics of the meeting itself.
+For each change, name the inclusion failure it addresses and the mechanism by which it addresses it.

+### Challenge: Where good intentions go wrong

+9. **Diversity training that backfires.** Research shows that mandatory diversity training sometimes increases backlash among majority-group employees without improving inclusion for minority employees.
+Using the chapter's framework, explain the mechanism: why would awareness training produce this outcome?
+What would a training intervention need to do differently to produce actual behavior change?
+What does your answer imply about where organizations should invest instead?

 ---